 In this fast-changing world brought about by globalization, we need people who are versatile, can move with changes and offer solutions to the current and impending social issues.
 At HKBU’s Faculty of Social Sciences produces transdisciplinary knowledge as the basis of our unique disciplinary genetics, we look into the social issues from different perspectives, conduct comparative analysis, both historically and geographically, and produce transdisciplinary knowledge to serve the world.
-Details of the three themes are listed below:
+We have expertise in conducting the following trans-disciplinary research themes:

 We conduct comparative researches on environment, social and political landscapes to uncover the various social issues, such as energy problems, resource and ecosystem management, human-environment interactions, and climate change in China, Asia and Europe.
 The researches aim at developing a better understanding of the past, present and future of the process and impact of the changing environment as well as the social and political landscapes.